What We Do

 John is currently the Manager of Animal Services for the City of Vancouver, supervising more than 30 Animal Control staff and overseeing the very busy Vancouver Animal Shelter.
 John is also a director of the City of Vancouver’s Emergency Social Services program and a team captain on DAT (Disaster Assistance Team).
 He is also involved with the Burrowing Owl Recovery Team of BC, a captive breeding program with 3 breeding facilities, responsible for bringing Burrowing Owls back to their native grassland habitats.
 John has also been showcased on several natural history productions including Discovery, and Suzuki’s Nature of Things for his work with Canada Geese.

 Joined Board in October 2020

-Martin is a Professional Geologist (Ontario) with an honours degree from the University of Melbourne and a Project Management Institute Project Management Professional with over 35 years of experience in the diamond industry, primarily with the De Beers Group.
-He has been involved in over 35 projects across six countries including Canada, Australia, South Africa, Botswana, the Peoples Republic of China and India, from grass-roots exploration through to mine Feasibility studies and Technical Services operational support, that required working under the international ISO 14001 Environmental Management and ISO 18001 Occupational Health and Safety Management Standards and Systems.
-Originally from Australia, Martin has been living in Vancouver since 2004 and is currently an Associate with a global consultancy mainly involved in the earth and water resource industries, working with the primary diamond group.
-Martin has enjoyed being a regular volunteer with the SPES Species Invasive Removal Team since 2017.
+Martin is a Professional Geologist with an Honours degree from the University of Melbourne and a Project Management Professional with 35 years of corporate experience in the diamond industry, and is an Associate with a global mining and environmental consultancy.
+He has been involved in over 35 projects across six countries including Canada, Australia, South Africa, Botswana, the People’s Republic of China and India, from grass-roots exploration through to mine Feasibility studies and Technical Services operational support, working under ISO 14001 Environmental Management and ISO 18001 Occupational Health and Safety Management Standards and Systems.
+Martin is originally from Australia and has been living in Vancouver’s West End since 2004, and from 2017 has enjoyed being a regular volunteer with Stanley Park Ecology Society’s Dedicated Invasive Removal Team.

 Jennifer J. Preece